abinit/abinit/doc/tutorial/eph4isotc.md

 specified in Hartree by [[eph_fsmear]] or an adaptive Gaussian scheme (activated if [[eph_fsmear]] < 0) in which a state-dependent $\sigma_\nk$ is automatically computed from the electron group velocities $v_\nk$ [[cite:Li2015]].
-Note that the adaptive scheme is used internally by the code when the optimized tetrahedron scheme is employed since the DDA is ill-defined for $\qq = \Gamma$.
+Note that the adaptive scheme is internally used by the code also when the optimized tetrahedron scheme is employed since the DDA is ill-defined for $\qq = \Gamma$.

 <!--